 The State of Victoria holds four greenhouse gas assessment permits in Commonwealth waters under the Commonwealth Offshore Petroleum and Greenhouse Gas Storage Act 2006.

-All of the permits were awarded following competitive bidding processes and are for a period of six years.
-The CarbonNet project manages the permits on behalf of Victoria and allow it to explore for greenhouse gas storage areas within the permits.
+Each permit was awarded following a competitive bidding process.
+Permits are for a period of six years.
+The CarbonNet Project manages the permits on behalf of Victoria and allow the State to explore for greenhouse gas storage areas within the permits.